threefoldtecharchive/jumpscaleX_core/docs/3sdk/3sdk_windows.md

 ssh-keygen -t ecdsa -b 521
 ```

-and don't add a passcode, just enter, then
+and don't add a Filename or passcode, just enter, then

 ```
 ssh-add